visheshnarayan/visheshnarayan/README.md

 I'm a machine learning + math student who loves turning weird ideas into code.
 Whether it's predicting oil market anomalies from Saudi soccer trades or decoding the expressive intent behind nonverbal vocalizations, I enjoy working on ideas that blend math, models, and impact.
 </p>
 <p>
-Specializing in NLP and LLMs, much of my work lives at the intersection of HuggingFace and PyTorch (figuring out which version of PyTorch is compatible with it 🤗)
+Specializing in NLP and LLMs, much of my work lives at the intersection of HuggingFace and PyTorch (figuring out which version of PyTorch is compatible with my packages 🤗)
 </p>

 ---